anvng/SmartCleaning/README.md

 # Smart Cleaning Robot

 This is a smart cleaning robot that uses ultrasonic sensors to detect objects and navigate around them.
 It also has a pump that can be used to spray water for wet cleaning.
-The robot is controlled by a user interface that allows the user to select between dry and wet cleaning modes.
+The robot is controlled via the Arduino Serial Monitor interface that allows the user to select between dry and wet cleaning modes.

 ## Features

 * Dry and wet cleaning modes
-* Ultrasonic sensors for object detection
+* Ultrasonic sensors for object detection and crack detection
-* Pump for wet cleaning
+* Water pump system with level monitoring
-* User interface for selecting cleaning mode
+* LCD display interface for mode selection and status
+* Dust level monitoring
+* Intelligent obstacle avoidance navigation
+* Real-time sensor data display

 ## Hardware Requirements

-* Arduino board
+* Arduino Nano
-* Ultrasonic sensors
+* HC-SR04 Ultrasonic Sensor
+* 5v mini water pump
+* L293D_MOTOR_DRIVER
+* LCD screen 16x2 I2C
-* Pump
+* Battery 12v
 * Motor drivers
-* LCD display
+* Water Lever Sensor
-* Breadboard and jumper wires
+* Motor and Wheels
+* Dust Sensor
+* Jumper Wires

 ## Software Requirements